 Intelligence operations are strictly supervised in Finland

-The guiding values of Supo operations are legality, reliability and quality.
-Supo operations rely solely on statutory powers.
+The guiding values of Supo activities are legality, reliability and quality.
+The work of Supo relies solely on statutory powers.

 Finland has Europe’s most comprehensive regulatory control of intelligence operations.
 This control is based on the work of line managers, coupled with separate internal supervision of legality.
 The Ministry of the Interior also supervises Supo operations.